 Introduction

 1.1.
 The Workforce, Development and Training Department (WDT) aims to maintain a safe and welcoming environment in all its training venues for staff, students and visitors.
-It is committed to meeting its duty to safeguard and promote the welfare of children and vulnerable adults, and recognises its role in identifying cases of suspected abuse and to liaise and work in conjunction with the Trust Safeguarding Group following the Trust Safeguarding Policy and guidelines.
+It is committed to meeting its duty to safeguard and promote the welfare of children and vulnerable adults, and recognises its role in identifying cases of suspected abuse and to liaise and work in conjunction with the Trust Safeguarding Team following the Trust Safeguarding Policy and guidelines.

 1.2.
 It takes seriously its obligation to deliver the outcomes specified in the Ofsted common inspection framework.
 In the context of this policy, inspectors will make a judgement on the effectiveness of leadership and management by evaluating the extent to which leaders, managers and governors safeguard all learners.